July 16, 2025

 And there you have it.
 In this blog post, I’ve explained how to track single-page AJAX-based Contact Form 7 with Google Tag Manager and Google Analytics 4.
 The process is similar to another WordPress Plugin, Gravity Form:

-• Implement a custom auto-event listener that listens to successful form submissions.
+- Implement a custom auto-event listener that listens to successful form submissions.

-• Create variables and a custom trigger.
+- Create variables and a custom trigger.

-• Set up a Google Analytics Analytics event tag that sends the event of a successful form submission to Google
+- Set up a Google Analytics Analytics event tag that sends the event of a successful form submission to Google

-• Register parameters as custom dimensions/definitions
+- Register parameters as custom dimensions/definitions

-• Finally, configure a conversion (optional)
+- Finally, configure a key event (optional)

-As it was mentioned before, you might face some difficulties if your form is multi-page (consists of two or more steps, and each one of them refreshes the page).
+As mentioned before, you might face some difficulties if your form is multi-page (consists of two or more steps, and each one of them refreshes the page).
 What I’ve noticed so far is that usually, each step has its form ID.
-Therefore you can track submissions by updating the custom cf7submission trigger.
+Therefore, you can track submissions by updating the custom cf7submission trigger.
 Set it to fire when form ID equals XX (replace XX with the ID of the last step’s form).

 If you still face issues with Contact Form 7 event tracking (by using GTM), read this guide: how to track form submissions with Google Tag Manager.
 I bet you’ll find something useful.

-63 COMMENTS
+69 COMMENTS

 Another great post!! thank you Julius